taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 5

 Asoka: **"*Ha!
-When I become a Journeyhume, I'll go to the Red Zone and prove that there are no werewolves!*"**
+After I make Journeyhume next week, I'll go to the Red Zone and prove that there are no werewolves!*"**

 Pippa: **"*But how?
 No one has surface clothes that can protect you in the Red Zone.*"**